Planning use classes in England

-Wales continues to use the A1/A2/A3/B1 & D1 classes.

-Overview

-The Town and Country Planning (Use Classes) Order 1987 came into force on 1 June 1987, replacing the previous 1972 and 1983 versions.
-It defines the possible uses of a site, with “site” meaning “the whole area of land within a single unit of occupation”.

-The legislation is particularly relevant for those looking to buy, lease, rent or otherwise occupy commercial property.
-The vast majority of property in England will have had its permissible uses already assigned by its local authority.

-Use classes
+Background

+The concept of statutory use classes was introduced by the Town and Country Planning Act 1947.
+So they could be easily updated from time to time, the classes were set out in secondary legislation, the Town and Country Planning (Use Classes) Order 1948.
+The 1947 legislation considered any change of use of a building or land to be "development" but not if the uses were within the same class.
+The use classes covered England and Wales, with Scotland legislated for separately under the Town and Country Planning (Scotland) Act 1947.
+The purpose of the use classes, at least initially, was to determine if planning permission was necessary and if a development charge was payable.
+The development charge was a tax on the value of the betterment of the land.
+Development charges were withdrawn on 18 November 1952.

+The first order contained twenty-two use classes.
+The schedule of use classes was revised by new orders in 1950 (amended in 1960), 1963 (amended in 1965) and 1972 (amended in 1983).
+The current statutory framework of use classes, since 1 June 1987, is the Town and Country Planning (Use Classes) Order 1987 which has been amended multiple times and, since Welsh devolution and as amended by the Welsh Parliament, applies different planning use classes in Wales.
+In England, there was a significant amendment to use classes in England in 2020 which deviated from those used elsewhere in the United Kingdom.

+Classification

 The classes of potential uses are divided into groups.
-For example, the uses falling under Part A are types of professional service provided to the public and business communities, including the sale of goods or service in shops.
+For example, the uses falling under Part C are types of residences.
 Each part is further divided into sub-groups, which each then contains the specific uses the law is actually concerned with.
-Each of the subgroups is assigned a letter (from A to D) and a number, creating for example a 'Class A1 Use', a 'Class B3 Use', etc.

-Each Class is used by the Local Planning Authority to allow them to create a suitable balance between residential areas and those for business purposes.
-They have the authority to effectively prohibit a 'use' which would be inadvisable due to a particular property's location or other relevant considerations.
+Each of the subgroups is assigned a letter and a number, creating, for example, 'class C1 use' for hotels.
+Each class is used by the local planning authority to allow them to create a suitable balance between residential areas and those for business purposes.
 The aim is to prevent types of business activities taking place which would have a detrimental effect on the local community.
 A hypothetical example might be to veto the location of a proposed heavy metal works or all night club beside a school or housing estate.
-The following information represents a brief summary of the property classes of use.

 Not every use of building is assigned a class under this legislation.

-Examples of these include theatres, scrap yards, petrol stations, nightclubs, and casinos, and these are known as sui generis uses.
+As of March 2024, the use classes are: